timopruesse/react-conversation/README.md

 #### Get a collection of all the messages

-> The messages are sorted by their timestamp.
+> The messages are sorted by their respective timestamps.

 ```ts
 const messages = useMessages<MessageMetadata>()